reactjs/react.dev/beta/src/pages/learn/reacting-to-input-with-state.md

 Here are some questions you can ask about your state variables:

 * **Does this state cause a paradox?** For example, `isTyping` and `isSubmitting` can't both be `true`.
 A paradox usually means that the state is not constrained enough.
 There are four possible combinations of two booleans, but only three correspond to valid states.
 To remove the "impossible" state, you can combine these into a `status` that must be one of three values: `'typing'`, `'submitting'`, or `'success'`.
 * **Is the same information available in another state variable already?** Another paradox: `isEmpty` and `isTyping` can't be `true` at the same time.
 By making them separate state variables, you risk them going out of sync and causing bugs.
-Fortunately, you can remove `isEmpty` and instead check `message.length === 0`.
+Fortunately, you can remove `isEmpty` and instead check `answer.length === 0`.
 * **Can you get the same information from the inverse of another state variable?** `isError` is not needed because you can check `error !== null` instead.

 After this clean-up, you're left with 3 (down from 7!) *essential* state variables: